Rhetoric Against Saudi Leadership Not To Be Acceptable Under Any Circumstances: Ashrafi - UrduPoint

 Rhetoric Against Saudi Leadership Not To Be Acceptable Under Any Circumstances: Ashrafi

-CAIRO, (UrduPoint / Pakistan Point News - 19th Oct, 2022 ) :Prime Minister's Special Representative for Interfaith Harmony and middle East Hafiz Muhammad Tahir Mehmood Ashrafi Wednesday said any kind of rhetoric against the leadership of Saudi Arabia would not be acceptable under any circumstances.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 20th Oct, 2022 ) :Prime Minister's Special Representative for Interfaith Harmony and middle East Hafiz Muhammad Tahir Mehmood Ashrafi on Thursday said any kind of rhetoric against the leadership of Saudi Arabia would not be acceptable under any circumstances.

-Talking to international media in Cairo (Egypt), Ashrafi who also holds the portfolios of Pakistan Ulama Council chairman and International Tazeem Haramain Sharifain Council secretary general made it clear that Saudi Arabia was a sacred land for Muslims and they had strong spiritual attachment with it and this was the basic reason that the entire Islamic and Arab world would not tolerate any kind of rhetoric and action against Saudi Arabia.
+Saudi Arabia was a sacred land for Muslims and they had strong spiritual attachment with it and this was the basic reason that the entire Islamic and Arab world would not tolerate any kind of rhetoric and action against Saudi Arabia, he said in an exclusive talk with APP following the 'World Fatwa Conference' in Cairo, Egypt.

 " He said Pakistan's relationship with Saudi Arabia was the relationship of faith and belief and Pakistan had supported its stance on the issue of oil in the context of global situation.

-On this occasion, the future strategy would also be unveiled, he disclosed.

-Meanwhile, he met Mufti Azam of Palestine Muhammad Hussain and Qazi Al-Qada Palestine in Cairo the other day and expressed the full support to the government and people of Palestine on behalf of the government of Pakistan and people.
+Meanwhile, he met Palestinian Mufti Azam Muhammad Hussain and Qazi Al-Qaza Dr Mahmood Al-Habash in Cairo the other day and expressed the full support to the government and people of Palestine on behalf of the government of Pakistan and people.

 He said Pakistan had a clear-cut stance on the Palestine issue as Palestine and Indian Illegally Occupied Jammu and Kashmir were problems of the Muslim Ummah and without their settlement, peace could not be established in the world.